Medical expert of the article

 Epidemiology

-Causes of the hemorrhagic cystitis
+Causes hemorrhagic cystitis

-Noninfectious causes of hemorrhagic cystitis
+Non-infectious causes of hemorrhagic cystitis

 Risk factors

-Symptoms of the hemorrhagic cystitis
+Symptoms hemorrhagic cystitis

 Where does it hurt?